Joseph Child Priestley: Magistrate

-Public Service
+Public service

 Having acted in 1910 as arbitrator in the industrial dispute between Messrs.
 Wm.
 Hollins & Co., Ltd., worsted spinners of Mansfield, and disaffected members of its workforce, he was appointed by the Board of Trade in 1911 to serve as Chairman of the Court of Referees for the Cambridge district, London and South Eastern Division, under the National Insurance Act 1911.

 In March 1916, at the height of the First World War, he joined the Appeal Tribunal for the County of Hertford, under the Second Schedule to the Military Service Act 1916.

 In 1919, the British Government had established a General Nursing Council under the Nurses Registration Act 1919.
 In 1921 the Privy Council was asked to nominate a lawyer of standing to preside over the council's judicial sub-committee.
 Priestley was recommended by Sir Almeric FitzRoy, Clerk of the Privy Council, as a man of 'agreeable manner and tactful.'
-Although the Minister of Health had no power under the Act to appoint a Chairman of the Council, he appointed Priestley to the position, 'since he was associated with neither the College nor the Central Committee and could therefore be regarded as impartial.'
+Although the Minister of Health had no power under the act to appoint the chairman of the General Nursing Council, he appointed Priestley to the position, 'since he was associated with neither the College nor the Central Committee and could therefore be regarded as impartial.'

-In July 1921, the Council announced it had framed, and the Minister of Health had approved, rules for the admission of nurses to an official register under the Act of 1919, and the register was opened.
-In the following months "lay" and "professional" members of the Council differed over the appointment of the first Registrar, and whether nurses' qualifications should be entered in the register.
-The controversy became so severe that by the end of the year the majority of members of the Council – including Priestley – had resigned.
+In July 1921, the council announced it had framed, and the Minister of Health had approved, rules for the admission of nurses to an official register under the Nurses Registration Act 1919, and the register was opened.
+In the following months "lay" and "professional" members of the council differed over the appointment of the first registrar, and whether nurses' qualifications should be entered in the register.
+The controversy became so severe that by the end of the year the majority of members of the council – including Priestley – had resigned.

 In February 1925 he was appointed by the Secretary of State for the Home Department to chair the Departmental Committee on Sexual Offences Against Young Persons, in succession to the late Sir Ryland Adkins.

 When the committee reported to the Minister in December 1925, Priestley and two other members submitted a memorandum to the effect that they were unable to agree to the committee's recommendation to raise the age of consent from 16 to 17 years.

 In the meanwhile, in November 1925, Priestley had also been appointed a member of the Government Committee on Schemes of Assistance to Necessitous Areas representing the County Councils Association.
 The committee reported to the Prime Minister in March 1926.

 He was appointed to the Royal Commission on Land Drainage in March 1927.

-In 1930 he was elected as Chairman of the Hertfordshire County Council, continuing to serve as such until April 1939.
+In 1930 he was elected as chairman of Hertfordshire County Council, continuing to serve as such until April 1939.

 Priestley received recognition for his services to county and country.
 Having been commissioned as a Deputy Lieutenant for the County of Hertford on 22 December 1924, he was made a Knight Bachelor in the 1927 New Year Honours, being described as "Chairman of the Herts Quarter Sessions.
 For public services."
 He was knighted by King George V at Buckingham Palace on 17 February 1927.